brekk/mad-notes/notes/Types/Array.md

   - reference
   - prelude
 ---
-Madlib uses [[Type - List|Lists]] as a collection type in most circumstances.
+Madlib uses [[List|Lists]] as a collection type in most circumstances.

 Madlib has a specialized Array type which is designed for performance, but at the cost of safety.
-It eschews several of the considerations that have been placed upon Lists, chiefly [[Language Design - Limit Mutation|in-place mutation]] and [[Language Design - Make Invalid States Unrepresentable|unsafe access]].
+It eschews several of the considerations that have been placed upon Lists, chiefly [[Limit Mutation|in-place mutation]] and [[Make Invalid States Unrepresentable|unsafe access]].

 ## Construction